Why you should care

 The barrier-breaking term of Wisconsin’s Tammy Baldwin— the first openly gay senator — owes partial credit to a bloody Republican primary in 2012.
 Once again, the competition will be fierce, and Republicans hope they’ve learned their lesson and can save their invective for the liberal incumbent, who’s already drawing attack ads.

 The biggest splash so far has come from Kevin Nicholson, a management consultant, Marine veteran and former Democrat making his first run for office — with an Illinois mega-donor plugging $2 million into a super PAC for him.
-Another outsider is Nicole Schneider, who has a background in social work.
-Schneider married into a prominent trucking family, so she will be able to self-fund.
 Businessman Eric Hovde, the runner-up in that brutal 2012 GOP primary, could command big money and a statewide network if he attempts a re-run.

 State senators Scott Fitzgerald, the majority leader; Dale Kooyenga, a lanky policy wonk; and Leah Vukmir, one of the body’s most conservative members, are also building buzz.
-No one has yet formally stepped into the race, but state GOP spokesman Alec Zimmerman says, “Wisconsin Republicans are energized and organized early.”
+State GOP spokesman Alec Zimmerman says, “Wisconsin Republicans are energized and organized early.”
 They’re inspired in part by last year’s unexpected triumphs by Trump and Republican Sen. Ron Johnson.
 While the field is different from 2012 in that there’s no big target dominating the contest — as former Gov. Tommy Thompson took the arrows last time before winning the nomination — the wide range of well-funded contenders suggests a brawl to come.
 One thing the possible field shares so far: an eagerness to talk about Baldwin, and not about the president.

 Even though Trump is not on the ballot anywhere in 2018, his whirlwind presidency will be a persistent shadow over races from coast to coast — whether Republicans embrace him or keep their distance.